Belgium

 In principle, only a fixed fee of EUR 50 is due upon a capital contribution.

-Note that registration duties are also due when concluding (long-term) lease agreements on land / buildings located in Belgium.
-The applicable tax rate in this respect shall increase from 2% to 5% as from the 1st of January 2024.
+Note that registration duties are also due when concluding (long-term) lease agreements on land/buildings located in Belgium.
+The applicable tax rate in this respect is 5% as of 1 January 2024.

 Stamp duties